philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 - On the production side, because they tend to use quantitative methods, the producers tend to overstate the value of the research.
 - (Remember my comments about the mystical power of data in Chapter 1.)
 On the consumption side, people can assume that the number-filled tables and bar charts in this report will... somehow!... make their decisions better because those decisions are now "data-driven" or "evidence-backed".

 Both of these positions are based on fantastical thinking.
+I am happy to criticize the work of those with ill intent, but again, I am convinced that most of the people who produce social signaling research have pretty honorable intent, they've just used an approach that sharply diminishes the value of their investment.
+So I won't specifically name any examples here, but I am thinking of a certain research product that reported on the marketing and ops practices of a certain specialized kind of contracting firm.
+The main finding of this research could be paraphrased thusly: "Firms that grow at a higher rate do certain things more than those that are growing more slowly."
+Of course, the report shared what those certain things were.
+The implicit value proposition of this research is this: "do as they do and it will improve your firm's growth rate."
+A later chapter will describe the bias that prevents a survey of "what are the winners doing?" from producing useful insight.

 I often criticize social signaling research as "low value", but it's not zero-value!
 It has, at a minimum, some amount of entertainment value, and in some cases a modest amount of information value.
 Moving away from complete ignorance about where my peers think our industry is headed may not help me make better decisions.
 Indeed it may cause me to make _worse_ decisions if my peers are not very insightful in their predictions and I follow the herd!
 But even if there's no decision-improving value in that "where my peers think the industry is headed" report, the entertainment value is more properly described as info-tainment, and my peers' not-very-insightful thinking on where the industry is headed might play a part in me thinking more deeply about the questions and ultimately arriving at my own improved perspective on the question.
 In short, even low-value research can create *some* value for some people.

-I think the loss that social signaling research represents is a loss of potential.
+The loss that social signaling research represents is a loss of potential.
 The same good intentions and resources could be more narrowly and usefully focused on something with more niche appeal and, I will repeatedly argue, more resulting value in the market.

-		- Style 3: Support better decision making:
+## 3: Small-Scale Decision Support Research

+@TODO: pick up here

 - This is distinct from the risk management approach because you're (largely) an outsider
 	- The risk management approach presumes a certain level of insider access you may not have, and a certain level of familiarity with the system you may not have.
 - Mixed methods:
 	- Scale/causation
 		- Might be understood as measuring a specific phenomenon, with an effort to control or create homogeneity in the surrounding context.
 	- and
 	- Coherence/focus
 		- MIght be understood as exploring the context within which a specific phenomenon occurs, with an effort to understand the natural variation and diversity in that context.
 - With this approach, you may blend elements of both the risk management style and the innovation style.
 	- The focus is on the relatively closed system of a specific business decision, not the wide-open vista of innovation.
 	- But, because you lack the benefits (and drawbacks!) of being an insider, the research approach might look more like an inductive/qual/exploratory approach (but not always!)
 - Useful reading
 	- Sam Ladner, “Mixed Methods".
-		- Style 4: Social signaling
-			- You'll come to understand this more when we look at biases, because many of these "social signaling" research studies are flawed by biases, in addition to being nearly-useless as a decision-support tool.

 	- Academic/Scientific context:
 		- Not relevant to us here except where it spins off commoditized and-also-usable-by-us best practices, or methodology approaches we can adapt.
 But, just to describe it a bit:
 			- Large sample size and/or statistical controls